microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 		 * merged with those in `completionList.itemDefaults.commitCharacters`.
 		 *
 		 * If "replace", the commit characters from the completion item will
-		 * always be used unless not provided (or `null`), in which case those
+		 * always be used unless not provided, in which case those from
-		 * from `completionList.itemDefaults.commitCharacters` will be used.
+		 * `completionList.itemDefaults.commitCharacters` will be used.
 An
 		 * empty list can be used if a completion item does not have any commit
 		 * characters and also should not use those from
 		 * `completionList.itemDefaults.commitCharacters`.